Ha-Mundo/calorietracker/README.md

 1- Create a virtual enviroment: python -m venv env

-2- install all the dependencies and packages: pip install requirements.txt
+2- Install all the dependencies and packages: pip install requirements.txt

-3- open the python shell: 1) python
+3- Open the python shell: 1) python

                           2) from foodtraker import create_app